 Vista Class (2016-2019): Carnival Vista, Carnival Horizon, Carnival Panorama

-The Vista class for Carnival are notably smaller than Carnival’s newest ships, but still pack in tons of fun and things to do.
+The Vista Class for Carnival are notably smaller than Carnival’s newest ships, but they're still pack in tons of fun and things to do.
 These vessels clock in at 130,000 gross tons and hold around 4,000 passengers.

-Vista class ships featured the first breweries and BBQ smokehouses at sea thanks to another partnership with celeb-chef Guy Fieri.
-Carnival Panorama and Horizon both include the newer complimentary dining option of Guy’s Pig and Anchor Smokehouse and Brewhouse.
+Vista Class ships featured the first breweries and BBQ smokehouses at sea thanks to another partnership with celeb chef Guy Fieri.
+Carnival Panorama and Horizon both include the newer complimentary dining options of Guy’s Pig and Anchor Smokehouse and Brewhouse.

 Excel Class (2021-2023): Mardi Gras, Carnival Celebration, Carnival Jubilee